Book Review: The Hunger Games Trilogy (Catching Fire)

 We end the book with her waking up in a room next to sexy boi Gale.
 Had you forgotten about him?
 I had.
 He tells her that they're in District 13, which really does exist.
 Do you know what doesn't exist anymore?
 District 12.

 The Characters and the Audio Book

 Usually in each review I'd give a detailed review of main characters here.
-In this case I think they're either summarised pretty fairly here or in my review of book one.
+In this case I think they're either summarised pretty fairly above or in my review of book one.
 My review of the audio book is verbatim from my last review.

 I'll just say that I think overall we had some great characters.
-I really liked Madge, so I was sad to see her cut out of the book.
+I really liked Madge, so I was sad to see her cut out of the movies.
 She seemed really normal and kind, and was just a character you don't really see in dystopian YA.
 I also really liked the relationship that was built up between Katniss and Peeta.
 So often in YA books it's like a Disney movie, one look and they're in love.
 In Catching Fire, it's more of a slow burn.
 And I don't even know if it's love or some other deep emotion akin to it.

-My only gripe would again be the lack of LGBTQ+, Asian and Indigenous characters.
+My only gripe would again be the lack of LGBTQ+, Asian, and Indigenous characters.